 Joint custody can be split into joint legal custody (sharing decision-making responsibilities) and joint physical custody (sharing the child’s living arrangements).
 This arrangement works well when:

-• Both parents are capable and willing to cooperate in raising their child.
+- Both parents are capable and willing to cooperate in raising their children.

 3. 50/50 Custody

-This is a form of joint custody where the child spends an equal amount of time with each parent.
+This is a form of joint custody where the child spends equal time with each parent.
 It’s ideal when:

 4. Bird’s Nest Custody